Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Single Channel Case

-The constraint in (\ref{Integer_Linear_Program2}) is a latency constraint and it contains three terms: the first term is the time needed to compute the procedures locally, the second is the time needed to compute the procedures remotely, and the third term is the delay resulting from transferring the program state from one site (e.g., the MUE) to the other (e.g., the cloud).
+The constraint in (\ref{Integer_Linear_Program2}) is a latency constraint and it contains two terms: the first term is the time needed to compute the procedures locally (i.e. $I_v=0$), or remotely (i.e. $I_v=1$), and the second term is the delay resulting from transferring the program state from one site (e.g., the MUE) to the other (e.g., the SCceNB).
 The constant $L$ represents the maximum latency dictated from the application.
+In particular, we denote by $T^l_v$ and $T^r_v$ the time it takes to execute the program module locally or remotely, respectively.
+They are directly related to $w_v$ through the following expressions $T^l_v=w_v/f_l$, and $T^r_v=w_v/f_s$, where $f_l$ and $f_s$ are the CPU clock speeds (cycles/seconds) at the MUE and at the SCceNB, respectively.
 The quantity $D_{u,v}(p_{u,v})$, given by (\ref{Delta_tx}), represents the delay needed to transmit the program state $N_{u,v}$ from the MUE to the SCceNB, whereas $\gamma_{u,v}$ is the time needed by the MUE to decode the $N_{u,v}$ bits of the program state transmitted back by the SCceNB.
 From (\ref{Integer_Linear_Program2}), we note that no delay occurs if the two procedures $u$ and $v$ are both executed in the same location, i.e. $I_u=I_v$.
 Furthermore, if $I_u=0$ and $I_v=1$, the delay is equal to the time $D_{u,v}(p_{u,v})$ in (\ref{Delta_tx}) needed to transmit the program state $N_{u,v}$ from the MUE to the SCceNB, whereas, if $I_u=1$ and $I_v=0$, the delay is equal to the time $\gamma_{u,v}$ needed by the MUE to get the $N_{u,v}$ status bits back from the SCceNB.
 The term $\gamma_{u,v}$ is not a function of the MUE's transmitted power and it depends only on the size of the program state $N_{u,v}$ to be transferred.
-The constraint in (\ref{Integer_Linear_Program3}) specifies that the variables $I_v$ are binary and that for all procedures contained in the set $V_l$, which is the set of procedures that are to be executed locally, $I_v=0$.
-The last constraint, in (\ref{Integer_Linear_Program4}), is a power budget constraint on the maximum transmit power $P_T$.
+The constraint in (\ref{Integer_Linear_Program3}) specifies that the variables $I_v$ are binary and that, for all procedures contained in the set $V_l$, which is the set of procedures that are to be executed locally, $I_v=0$.
+The last constraint, in (\ref{Integer_Linear_Program4}), is a power budget on the maximum transmit power, which is equal to $P_T$ if $I_u=0$ and $I_v=1$, and zero in all other cases.